LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 ctrl.displayedStories = [];
 ```

 *(Side note: Setting this default value to be an empty array actually prevents the page from flashing when it loads, as `ng-repeat` adds items to the DOM before Angular's other directives are linked to the html.
-Meaning, the `ng-repeat` will execute and display whatever has been passed in before the pagination occurs.)*
+Meaning, the `ng-repeat` will execute and display whatever has been passed in before the pagination actually occurs.)*

 Inside of my pagination directive file, I bind the the values to the directive's scope, and move the pagination logic from the stories controller into the pagination directive's own controller: